Falone History, Family Crest & Coats of Arms

 The spelling and overall form of Irish names often vary considerably.
 The original Gaelic form of the name Falone is O Fallamhain.

 The surname Falone was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from very ancient times.

-Important Dates for the Falone family
+Early History of the Falone family

 This web page shows only a small excerpt of our Falone research.
 Another 120 words (9 lines of text) covering the years 1458, 1464, 1443 and 1466 are included under the topic Early Falone History in all our PDF Extended History products and printed products wherever possible.

 During the Middle Ages, a standardized literary language known by the general population of Ireland was a thing of fiction.
 When a person's name was recorded by one of the few literate scribes, it was up that particular scribe to decide how to spell an individual's name.
 So a person could have several spelling variations of his name recorded during a single lifetime.
 Research into the name Falone revealed many variations, including Fallon, O'Fallon, Fallone, Falloone and others.

 Early Notables of the Falone family (pre 1700)